sneeuwballen/zipperposition/README.md

 - consider moving the proof-checking part of tools/proof_check_tstp.ml to trace_tstp (can be used for embedded proof checking)

-- polymorphism in parser and meta-prover (allow vars to have non ground type)
 - typing in meta-prover, with typing preconditions (for expressing sets with types)

 - substitution trees
-- general purpose discrimination trees (simple)
 - path indexing? (better for merges)

 - tool to maintain/update a KB